MERGE Statement in SQL Explained

 UPDATED_LIST 104 CHIPS 22.00

 Therefore, three operations need to be done in the TARGET according to the above discrepancies.
 They are:

 102 COFFEE 25.00

 Note: Refer this post for the syntax of MERGE statement.

 The SQL query to perform the above-mentioned operations with the help of MERGE statement is:

 PRODUCT_LIST P_ID P_NAME P_PRICE 101 TEA 10.00 102 COFFEE 25.00 104 CHIPS 22.00

 So, in this way all we can perform all these three main statements in SQL together with the help of MERGE statement.

-Note – You can use any name other than target and source in the MERGE syntax, they are used only to give you better explanation.
+Note: Any name other than target and source can be used in the MERGE syntax.
+They are used only to give you a better explanation.

 Attention reader!
 Don’t stop learning now.
 Learn SQL for interviews using SQL Course by GeeksforGeeks.